Xanguard API Docs

 401Auth failed — missing / malformed / invalid dt_ key"Invalid or inactive API key"

-404Handle not found on Twitter, not tracked, or no data yet"@handle not found on Twitter"
+404Handle not found on Twitter, or no data yet"@handle not found on Twitter"

 409Handle already in your monitored set"@handle is already tracked"